Exemptions from Charitable License Requirements

 - Solicitation of charitable contributions by the federal, State, or local government, or any of their agencies.

-- Any person who receives less than twenty-five thousand dollars ($25,000) in contributions in any calendar year and does not provide compensation to any officer, trustee, organizer, incorporator, fund-raiser, or solicitor.
+- Any person who receives less than fifty thousand dollars ($50,000) in contributions in any calendar year and does not provide compensation to any officer, trustee, organizer, incorporator, fund-raiser, or solicitor.
 (Note: This exemption requires an annual review of an organization’s financial information by the Department.
 The Department has developed a form to assist in this annual review process.)

 - Any educational institution, the curriculum of which, in whole or part, is registered, approved, or accredited by the Southern Association of Colleges and Schools or an equivalent regional accrediting body, and any educational institution in compliance with Article 39 of Chapter 115C of the General Statutes, any foundation or department having an established identity with any of these educational institutions, and any organization with a membership that is composed solely of 20 or more educational institutions as defined in this Chapter.
 (Note: The Department has developed a questionnaire to assist organizations in determining if they meet the definition of an “educational institution”.)